ceaseless-prayer/CeaselessAndroid/README.md

 # Releasing

 To build a release APK, you'll need the release.keystore from https://bitbucket.org/chrislim/ceaseless-keys.
 From there, using Android Studio go to: Build -> Generate Signed APK... to start the process.
-The keystore is protected by a password so you'll that too.
+The keystore is protected by a password so you'll need that too.